hassaanjamil/weather-android-app/README.md

 - **data package**

-  Data package holds the implementation/classes related to remote data.
-In which I have setup retrofit library to communicate with the Articles API.
+  Data package holds the data layer's implementation/classes related to remote/local data.
+In which I have setup retrofit library for remote and Room Persistence Library for local data, to communicate with the Weather + Cities API.

 - **di package** (Dependency Injection Package)

-  The package holds the Dagger Hilt Modules in which provides have been defined for retrofit and adapter dependencies which we needs to inject to our views.
+  The package holds the Dagger Hilt Modules in which provides have been defined for retrofit/room and adapter dependencies which we needs to inject to our views.

 - **ui package**